emard/ulx3s/doc/MANUAL.md

 bootloader image is at 0x140000 address on 45F chip but its location varies on various sizes of FPGA 12/25/45/85F.
-At the last 256 bytes of FLASH are some special FPGA lattice boot state machine commands (detailed meaning and format not yet known, it's like some primitive CPU assemlby) that setups and controls multiboot function.
+At the last 256 bytes of FLASH are some special FPGA lattice boot state machine commands (detailed meaning and format not yet known, it's like some primitive CPU assembly) that setups and controls multiboot function.
 Try not to overwrite any of boot related areas with something else otherwise US1 or JTAG recovery will be required.